- 5-Minute Article

 A quick summary of the reasons – and benefits – behind variable annuity fees.

 That’s true for variable annuity fees1, too.
 There’s a reason – and often a benefit- behind each fee associated with the purchase and maintenance of a variable annuity.
-Here’s a quick review to help you evaluate the potential costs of a variable annuity.
+Here’s a quick review to help evaluate the potential costs of a variable annuity.

 Basic Fees for Protection and Insurance